• Find

 I started working for Nike around ten years ago when an art director friend of mine asked me for a favor by shooting a hang tag that they had designed.
 I was very confused and perplexed and really didn’t know what to do.
 Then, he gave me some great advice by saying, ‘shoot it like you would one of your portraits.’
 Strangely, that resonated with me and I managed to get something interesting looking.
 A few more little assignments followed and, next thing you know, my name was passed around and more work flowed through.

 Mo Daoud has delivered a smorgasbord of fantastic work to Nike over the past decade.
-Because of this, agency Wieden + Kennedy contacted the New York-based photographer to cover a unique event for the iconic sporting brand.
+Because of this, the agency Wieden + Kennedy contacted the New York-based photographer to cover a unique event for the iconic sporting brand.

 Since I’ve shot a lot of work for Nike, such as sneakers, athletes, and installations, Eloise Murphy at Wieden + Kennedy knew of me and reached out about my availability.